fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 To meet the needs of both overloads and paramterized test methods, Fixie registers one Visual Studio TestCase instance *per method group*, instead of per method.
-It does so by setting the TestCase.FullyQualifiedName to the method group of a test case, and by only reporting each discovered method group once during discovery.
+It does so by setting the `TestCase.FullyQualifiedName` to the method group of a test case, and by only reporting each discovered method group once during discovery.

-Thankfully, Visual Studio can be given any number of TestResult objects for the same TestCase FullyQualifiedName, and Fixie can give each TestResult an arbitrary DisplayName including parameter value information.
+Thankfully, Visual Studio can be given any number of `TestResult` objects for the same `TestCase FullyQualifiedName`, and Fixie can give each `TestResult` an arbitrary `DisplayName` including parameter value information.
 This combination allows the Visual Studio test runner to display each individual test case's success or failure, grouping parameterized and overloaded cases under the method name, while avoiding glitches for